codefellows/seattle-102n48/class-02/review.md

 - Second syntax for unordered list
 - Just use a hyphen

-5. This is an ordered list
+1. This is an ordered list
-5. Another 5
+1. Another list item
+1. This list starts with just 1